biku1998/openforms/README.md

 - nest js
 - prisma

-> NOTE : the tools will keep changing as we move forward.
+> NOTE : the tools will keep evolving as we move forward.

 ## Setup local development workflow

 - make sure you have `docker` up and running
 - clone the repo
+- copy `docker-compose.override.yml.example` content to `docker-compose.override.yml`
 - run `docker-compose up -d`

 That's it ✨